VinnieM/HttpUtils/ReadMe.md

   What is it?
   -----------
-  The Http Utils class is used in any project which uses any HTTP protocol.
-The underling jar is an Apache HTTP Commons jar.
-Orginally designed as a wrapper class.
-Once the prject is imported making HTTP calls would be easier.
+  This is an Http Utils class which can be used to make any HTTP protocol.
+The underling jar is an Apache HTTP.
+This is designed as a wrapper class.

   The Latest Version
   ------------------